 2.2.
 COSAC welcomes the agreement reached by the European Council in June 2013 on a €8 billion youth jobless fund, known as the “youth guarantee”, to implement the youth employment package, yet stresses that further concrete steps are urgently needed.
 COSAC emphasises that efforts to combat youth unemployment must rely on a comprehensive strategy, including measures to support small and medium-sized enterprises, foster entrepreneurship among young people and reduce failure at school.

 2.3.
-COSAC is of the opinion that the completion of a fully functional internal energy market is one of the major EU objectives which in turn would stimulate the development of a more stable and competitive European economy, thus leading to a greater role for the EU internationally.
+COSAC is of the opinion that the completion of a fully functional internal energy market is one of the major EU objectives, as well as completion of work on the Directive concerning the posting of workers in the framework of the provision of services which besides energy market and digital technology will complete the creation of the Single Market as one of the priorities in the EU, which in turn would stimulate the development of a more stable and competitive European economy, thus leading to a greater role for the EU internationally.
 Therefore it urges the EU institutions to do everything possible to achieve tangible progress in this field.

 2.4.
 COSAC recognises the EU’s interest to have safe, economically strong and pro-European Eastern Neighbours and emphasises that the success of the Eastern Partnership could only be achieved by joint efforts of the EU institutions, EU Member States and the Eastern Partners themselves.